iarickvigasi/MagicPixi/README.md

 Well, not exactly.
 It is pixel fire!
 Made by pixi-particles.
 6 sprites for fire, and 4 for smoke.
 It is magically minimalistic!
 </pre>

+### What can be better?
+Oh, man.
+There is huge issue with resizing.
+It is far from adaptive.

+Fireballs can be real fireballs.
+And they should run with blazing effects into walls, and crash them!

 ### Other
 I really hope you like it :)